Your cart

 Finally, one key change is that your iPhone is now able to retain its functionality while connected to your stereo in CarPlay.
 In the past, your iPhone would be basically locked while in CarPlay mode, but this is no longer the case.
 Your passengers can check out your iPhone to choose new tunes, see your latest photos, fire off a text with plenty of emojis, or whatever — your iPhone works normally even while your stereo's running CarPlay.

 So those were the major changes to Apple CarPlay in the iOS 13 update.
-Continue reading and watching below to learn more about CarPlay basics and how you can more safely use your favorite iPhone functions from the driver's seat.
+Continue reading to learn more about CarPlay basics and how you can more safely use your favorite iPhone functions from the driver's seat.

 iOS apps that work with CarPlay include: